Skin Cancer Removal

 Squamous cell carcinoma (SCC) is another common form of skin cancer, which can vary from early thin lesions with slow growth in the same area to more rapidly growing and dangerous lesions.

 Squamous cell carcinoma (SCC) that behaves aggressively is less common but can spread to distant sites (like lymph glands or through the bloodstream to the lungs).
-These tumours are best managed with surgery to ensure removal with an adequate clearance margin.
+These tumours are managed with surgery to ensure removal with an adequate clearance margin.

 Melanoma is a form of skin cancer that develops in the pigment cells of your skin, known as melanocytes.